youcantgetme/TwitchLiveLeecher/README.md

 # installation

-- Download ffmpeg build from [zeranoe](https://ffmpeg.zeranoe.com/builds/)
-- Extract `ffmpeg.exe` to the folder , together with `run.bat`
 - Modify `run.bat` , add or edit channel
 - Execute `run.bat`
 - The result will locate in VOD folder